-- Level 1 Fair value is based on quoted prices in active markets for identical assets or liabilities. - Level 2 Fair value is determined using significant observable inputs, generally either quoted prices in active markets for similar assets or liabilities, or quoted prices in markets that are not active. - Level 3 Fair value is determined using one or more significant inputs that are unobservable in active markets at the measurement date, such as a pricing model, discounted cash flow, or similar technique.
+Level 1 - Fair value is based on quoted prices in active markets for identical assets or liabilities.
+Level 2 - Fair value is determined using significant observable inputs, generally either quoted prices in active markets for similar assets or liabilities, or quoted prices in markets that are not active.
+Level 3 - Fair value is determined using one or more significant inputs that are unobservable in active markets at the measurement date, such as a pricing model, discounted cash flow, or similar technique.

 We utilize fair value measurements to account for certain items and account balances within our consolidated financial statements.
 Fair value measurements may also be utilized on a nonrecurring basis, such as for the impairment of long-lived assets.
-The fair value of financial instruments, including cash and cash equivalents, accounts receivable and credit facility, approximate their carrying amounts due to the short term nature of these instruments.
-As of March 31, 2015, the secured credit facility's carrying value approximates market value since it has a floating interest rate, which increases or decreases with market interest rates, and is subject to an interest rate floor.
+The fair value of financial instruments, including cash and cash equivalents and accounts receivable and accounts payable, approximate their carrying amounts due to the short term nature of these instruments.
+As of June 30, 2015, the revolving credit facility's carrying value approximates market value since it has a floating interest rate, which increases or decreases with market interest rates.

 The Convertible Notes, as discussed in Note 5, were initially recorded at estimated fair value determined using Level 2 measurements.
 No significant changes occurred through December 31, 2014 and the recorded value of \$76.7 million at December 31, 2014 approximated fair value.
-The fair value of the Convertible Notes was \$75.4 million as of March 31, 2015 using Level 2 measurements compared to the carrying value of \$77.1 million.
+The fair value of the Convertible Notes was \$75.9 million as of June 30, 2015 using Level 2 measurements compared to the carrying value of \$77.4 million.

-The fair value of the Oakmont Acquisition earnout, as discussed in Note 2, was determined using Level 3 measurements based on the forecasted number of home closings adjusted to reflect probability weighted absorption scenarios and a 10% discount rate and was approximately \$2.1 million and \$2.2 million as of March 31, 2015 and December 31, 2014, respectively.
+The fair value of the Oakmont Acquisition earnout, discussed in Note 2, is determined using Level 3 measurements based on the forecasted number of home closings adjusted to reflect probability weighted absorption scenarios and a 10% discount rate and has been estimated to be approximately \$1.8 million and \$2.2 million as of June 30, 2015 and December 31, 2014, respectively.
 Significant assumptions impacting our estimates of the fair value of the earnout include absorption rates, the timing of the completion of development activities and the discount rate.